Laurie L. Newmark, Esq.

 While Laurie is a skilled trial lawyer, she is also a strong believer in alternate dispute resolution.
-Laurie is an approved family mediator pursuant to Court Rule 1:40-12 and routinely participates in private and court-appointed mediation as an alternative to court litigation.
-She wholeheartedly supports the mediation process and cooperative resolutions avoiding litigation.
-She has served as a panelist for the Morris and Passaic County Matrimonial Early Settlement Panel Mediation Program.
+She wholeheartedly supports the mediation process and pursues cooperative resolutions avoiding litigation when appropriate.
+She routinely participates in private and court-appointed mediation as an alternative to court litigation.
+Laurie also volunteers as a panelist for the Morris and Passaic County Matrimonial Early Settlement Panel Mediation Program.

-She has experience in parent coordination and has previously been appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children, and she has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
+She has experience in parent coordination and has previously been appointed Laurie as a parent coordinator in high-conflict divorce cases involving minor children.
+She has served as a Guardian Ad Litem to protect the interests of minors during matrimonial litigation, and in litigation involving DCPP in Bergen, Passaic, Essex, and Morris County.
 Additionally, the court has appointed her as a discovery master in matters involving complex matrimonial litigation.

 Laurie is currently on the board of trustees for the Morris County Bar Association and is a past trustee of the Morris County Bar Foundation.
 She has served on the board of trustees with CASA, a national association that supports and promotes court-appointed advocates for abused or neglected children.
 Laurie is a volunteer at the Women’s Center at County College of Morris and a long-time volunteer for JBWS representing alleged victims of domestic violence in Morris County.

-If you are interested in meeting with Laurie, please email her at LLN@TTNLAW.com to arrange for a confidential consultation.
+If you are interested in meeting with Laurie, please email her at LLN@TTNLAW.com to arrange a confidential consultation.